Last Updated on April 6, 2022 by Grow with Bovees

-While it’s not nutrient-dense, sand allows for good aeration of your herbs.
+While it’s not nutrient-dense and not great to maintain moisture, sand allows for good aeration of your herbs.
 The best herbs for sandy soils are the ones that are native to dry areas, such as sage, laurel, rosemary, and thyme.

 Clay particles are smaller than sand particles, which makes it less porous.
-This means that water and nutrients stay longer in the soil without drainage.
-However, clay also tends to cake up easily.
+This means that excess water and nutrients stay longer in the soil without drainage.
+However, hard clay soil also tends to cake up easily.

 When you’re watering soils with a high clay content, it’s best to saturate them completely and infrequently.
 If you water clay every day, it will form a tough layer on the top and not let in nutrients or water, or allow the roots to breathe.

 Silt particles are between clay and sand particles in size.
 This also means that they’re between the two in porosity and nutrient retention.